alanng0000/Doc/Doc/TerraSystem/System/Allocate/a.md

-When Object N data Int A is 0, refer graph from Object N is traverse to set Int B 0, set Int D flag B 0 for all Object in graph.
+When Object N data Int A sub 1, refer graph from Object N is traverse to set Int B 0, set Int D flag B 0 for all Object in graph.

 Refer graph is traverse again so Object Int D flag A is back to 0.